lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ---
 During my stay in Tübingen (Germany), hiking was one of my favourite activities and I have to admitt the surrounding area was perfect for that.

-Therefore, I created a collection of all the hikes I did and I also selected some of the best and they will be immediately presented as Top Hikes.
+Therefore, I created a collection of all the hikes I did and I also selected some of the best ones, which will be immediately presented as Top Hikes.

 Every hike will be presented through the [Strava activity](https://www.strava.com/athletes/4403103), which often also include some pictures, but a link to the [Komoot activity](https://www.komoot.it/user/2218098976141) will also be included, since it allows you to download the GPS file, which can be used to replicate the hike.